johnhh-dev/proxmox-multios-vm-factory/README.md

 The MicroK8s cluster is connected to Azure using **Azure Arc for Kubernetes**.

-Check connection status:
+Verify connection:

 ```
 az connectedk8s show -g rg-arc-home-lab -n microk8s-01
 ```

-Arc deploys the following agents into the cluster:
+Arc installs the following agents:

-- clusterconnect-agent
+• clusterconnect-agent
-- kube-aad-proxy
+• kube-aad-proxy
-- extension-manager
+• extension-manager
-- config-agent
+• config-agent
-- metrics-agent
+• metrics-agent
-- resource-sync-agent
+• resource-sync-agent

-These enable Azure to manage and monitor the Kubernetes cluster.
+These allow Azure to manage and monitor the Kubernetes cluster.

 ---

 # ☁ Azure Arc – Servers

-Two virtual machines are connected as **Arc-enabled servers**.
+Two machines are connected as **Arc-enabled servers**.

 | Server | OS |
 |------|------|